 There are always new methods to grow sales and revenues, and some are more effective than others.
-Website push notifications are fairly new, and have been making waves in the world of ecommerce.
+Website push notifications are fairly new and have been making waves in the world of eCommerce.
 For years now, large retailers have implemented mobile push notifications from apps with varying levels of success.
 Mobile push alerts will appear in your notification tray.
-Website push notifications are different, as website push alerts are pop-up messages that are sent to site visitor’s web browser (Google Chrome, Firefox).
+Website push notifications are different, as website push alerts are pop-up messages that are sent to the site visitor’s web browser (Google Chrome, Firefox).

 Website push notifications have, more or less, the same function as mobile alerts, but they’re still different for various reasons: